EnglishFrench

 Transportation

 One of the most important expenses is paying for your loved one’s travel back home.
 The cost varies depending on whether your loved one is cremated or in a coffin.
-If you’re transporting cremated remains, the average cost is about $300.
+The average cost is about $300 if you’re transporting cremated remains.

 If you are transporting a loved one’s body in a casket, the cost can be $10,000 to $20,000.